nashville-software-school/FEWDD-milestones/the-static-web/quizzes/README.md

 ## How to submit your quiz

-When you feel you are done with your quiz and ready to be reviewed, just send the link to your repository, via Slack, directly to Caitlin or Joe.
+When you feel you are done with your quiz and ready to be reviewed, just send the link to your repository, via Slack, directly to an instructor.

 ## Quizzes